 For more personal info, please visit my homepage.

 You should know that Tom isn't my real name.
 I took the pen name Mad Tom from a character in one of my fanfics, which I chose not to post on fanfic dot net but which can only be found my home page.
-(Follow the link to my home page here on this page if you want the full story.)
+(If you want the full story and want the URL to my home page, find my real full name on one of my fanfics where I list it at the beginning, and enter it with no spaces including full middle name, not just the initial, dot com.)
 The story was originally a crossover of The Wonder Years and Tour of Duty (the Vietnam War series); Mad Tom was originally Lieutenant Myron Goldman from Tour of Duty, who turns up as an ROTC instructor at the college where Kevin and Winnie from The Wonder Years end up going.
 But the backstories of the ToD characters didn't quite line up and I had to change the character names.
 Myron Goldman mutated into "Mad Tom" Ward, whose first and last names are actually the first and middle names of a Union Cavalry officer who was the highest-decorated soldier of the Civil War, and whose nickname had in turn been derived from an ROTC instructor at my own college whom we called "Mad Al".

 Spoilers for Bridge to Terabithia!!
 (Update 7/10/07) I guess it's about time I made a comment here about my Bridge to Terabithia fanfics.
 As I've said in my Author's Notes within the stories, and in the "Across the Bridge" C2 Forum, as a school psychologist I'm supposed to be able to help kids through the grieving process, and on the surface, the 2007 movie version of BtT would be the type of movie I'd show to kids in group counseling as a discussion point.
 But I've pretty much decided against that.
 My problem with using it for that purpose is that Jess Aarons blew through the five stages of grief (denial, bargaining, anger, depression and acceptance) in about one week whereas it normally takes a year, and two years is still considered within normal limits.
 (The book specifies a week while the movie is more ambiguous, but somehow the movie amplifies the problem.)
 Plus, there's the guilt that Jess feels over not taking Leslie to the museum with Miss Edmunds, and his father assuaging his guilt by saying "Thinking it doesn't make it so!"
 Ain't gonna happen like that!
 Jess is going to have to work through his guilt and gradually internalize what his father says, just like the five stages.